top of page

 Who is This For?

-• All herding dogs (from city collies to country dogs)
+• All herding dogs (from city dogs to country dogs)

 • Dogs who finish activities more amped-up than calm